 This then leads on to creating washes and building layers of paint to add tonal aspects to your pieces.
 You will begin to add colour to your drawings and participate in a number of exercises to help you add a simple wash and bring your watercolours to life.

 Alongside being able to create washes you can also use the Kolinsky Sable brush for creating a clean edge.
-When the brush is wet the hair shape looks similar to a teardrop.
+When the brush is wet, the hair shape looks similar to a teardrop.
 The point allows you to get close to the edge of your drawings and create an accurate finish.

-Synthetic hair is a cheaper alternative to the real hair brush, this can be very attractive for a beginner in painting.
-It is a very versatile brush but because of the synthetic hair it does not hold onto as much water, making it harder to create the single clean stroke that gives a professional finish.
+Synthetic hair is a cheaper alternative to the real hair brush, which can be very attractive for a beginner in painting.
+It is a very versatile brush, but because of the synthetic hair it does not hold onto as much water, making it harder to create the single clean stroke that gives a professional finish.
 We recommend you use the real hair as you will here at Rowden.

 When using watercolour we will need to use a thicker weight of paper than usually needed for drawing.
 This is because the water will ruin the paper causing thin paper to crinkle or break up.
 The recommended weight for watercolour is 300 gsm or 140 lb.
 This paper is thick enough to allow for the watercolour to be able to soak in but keep the fibre of the paper in tact.